Skip to main content

 Connection: IMAP / Exchange

-The learning curve is steep.
-Airmail's settings have dozens of options, and configuring workflows takes time.
-The IMAP connection means Gmail-specific features are limited.
-AI capabilities are minimal: basic integration through plugins rather than native intelligence.
-The $9.99/month price is high for an app without built-in AI.
-No Android or Windows support.
+Where it falls short: The learning curve is steep.
+Settings have dozens of options.
+IMAP means Gmail features are limited.
+AI is minimal — basic integration through plugins. $9.99/month is high for an app without built-in AI.
+No Android or Windows.

-The most customizable email app on iPhone, period.
-If you live in automation workflows and want email connected to everything else, Airmail does that.
-But the complexity, price, and lack of AI make it a niche pick compared to simpler, smarter alternatives.
+Bottom line: If you live in automation workflows and want email connected to everything else — including your Apple Watch — Airmail does that.
+But the complexity and price make it a niche pick.

 How We Tested